NixOS/nix.dev/source/tutorials/module-system/module-system.md

 Here, that subtype will be another submodule which allows declaring a departure marker, suitable for querying the API for the recommended route for a trip.

-This will also make use of the `markerType` submodule, giving a nested structure of submodules.
+This will again make use of the `markerType` submodule, giving a nested structure of submodules.

 To propagate marker definitions from `users`  to the `map.markers` option, make the following changes now: